James Chilton: Children

-Death and Memorial of James Chilton and his wife
+Death and memorial

 Chilton died on December 8 (New Style 18), 1620.
 He was the only Mayflower Compact signer who died while the Mayflower was anchored at Cape Cod.
 There are three memorials to him in Provincetown.
 There is a small memorial plaque at Winthrop Street Cemetery, another in Pilgrims' First Landing Park (in the middle of the rotary at the extreme west end of Commercial Street), and the larger "Mayflower Passengers Who Died At Sea" memorial plaque at Bas Relief Park.

-Chilton's wife died about a month after him.
-She died of what was called the first sickness.
-She died early in 1621.
-James was buried ashore on Cape Cod.
-Chilton and his wife are remembered in Cole's Hill Burial Ground, and, as with others buried then, in an unmarked grave.
-Her name appears on the Pilgrim Memorial Tomb, Plymouth, Massachusetts as "James Chilton's wife".